Webfeet: The New Mrs Arrowsmith

 An alternative is to do a right and left through (in the place of the forward and back)

-On the left hand turn, instead of the man putting the woman back into the star, turn a little faster and go one-and-a-half times round.
+In the Moving Star, in the left hand turn, instead of the man putting the woman back into the star, turn a little faster, go one-and-a-half times round and swap places.
 It is then the man who puts his right hand into the star and the woman does the cast round to the left.